 5 Reasons your organization needs to think about business ethics

-Ever tried to Google the term “business ethics articles?”
-Doing so yields a list of entries spanning many different topics: money getting in the way of corporate ethics, how to establish a culture of ethical behavior at your company, the importance of business ethics to saving the environment, and the moral responsibilities of business leaders, to name a few.
+They also explore how to establish a culture of ethical behavior at your company, address the importance of business ethics in saving the environment, and consider the moral responsibilities of business leaders.

-For anyone who has ever taken a philosophy class, this diversity should come as no surprise.
+This diversity should be no surprise to anyone taking a philosophy class.
 The word “ethics” covers a lot of territory, and great thinkers throughout history have struggled to define its concepts.

 Business ethics is no exception.
 An interesting article put out by the Markkula Center for Applied Ethics at Santa Clara University notes that when sociologists asked business people “What does ethics mean to you?” they received answers such as: